Interesting Cyprus Facts

 A NEW REPUBLIC

 The Republic of Cyprus was formed after Independence from British rule was achieved in 1960.
-Intercommunal conflict, mainly between Greek and Turkish factions, came to the forefront shortly thereafter.
-This led to a Greek military coup d’état that subsequently resulted in a military intervention by Turkey that resulted in division and then occupation.
+The new era, however, was marred by intercommunal conflict.
+This occurred after tensions between the Greek and Turkish Cypriot communities across the island led to political upheaval shortly thereafter.
+This was further fueled by Greek nationalists who wanted a union with Greece and Turkish nationalists who advocated separation.
+This led to a Greek military coup d’état in 1974, which subsequently resulted in a military intervention by Turkey.
+This resulted in the occupation of the northern part of the island.

 A DIVIDED COUNTRY